Brisket – 8/31/2025

 Seasoning: Unsure

 Description: Juicy through most, but not all of the pieces.
-This was the smokiest meat they served, but needs more seasoning and for it to be cooked just a little bit less.
+This was the smokiest meat they served, but it needs more seasoning and for it to be cooked just a little bit less.
 Would probably get again if in the mood for turkey, but not a necessity either

 Sauces – Didn’t review, but tried all three with the Southwest being the best one